 In your statement, be as specific, polite, and professional as possible.
 Outline the exact estimates you disagree with, propose a detailed solution, provide evidence to back up your requests, and give a preferred and realistic response time for your carrier.
 During the appeal, you would probably want your carrier to get back to you as soon as possible.
 Therefore, if your insurance company requires additional materials, help the process go as smoothly as possible by responding promptly to them.

-These are some simple steps to follow if you need to dispute your insurance appraisal.
+These are some simple steps to follow if you need to dispute your insurance claim payout.
 Remember, your insurance is here to help you in times of crisis.
 So, as long as you are willing to patiently and professionally work with your carrier, they’re here to make sure you’re getting the most out of the coverage you pay for.

 Our experts know exactly how to help you get the most out of your insurance for the best rates!
 We’ll give you quotes on the home or auto insurance that fits your life, needs, and budget.
 To start getting these free, customized quotes, give us a call, fill out our online form, or LiveChat with a specialist today!